Program Number: 31-509-1

 Moraine Park’s Medical Assistant program prepares students to assist the physician in a variety of clinical tasks.
 Students develop the skills to take medical histories, record vital signs, prepare patients for examination, collect and prepare laboratory specimens, perform basic laboratory tests, draw blood and instruct patients about medications or special diets.
 As graduates, these clinical tasks are performed under the supervision of a physician and vary according to state law.
 The main goal of the program is to prepare competent entry-level medical assistants in the cognitive (knowledge), psychomotor (skills), and affective (behavior) learning domains.

 Medical assistants may also perform administrative tasks such as billing and insurance, greeting patients on the phone and in person, handling correspondence, scheduling appointments and updating patient medical records.
 The medical assistant profession is one of the fastest growing occupations.
+Click here to discover more about the different career pathways in the Medical Office Cluster programs.

 Graduates of the Medical Assistant program are eligible to write the Certified Medical Assistant (CMA) exam offered by the American Association of Medical Assistants (AAMA) and/or the Registered Medical Assistant (RMA) exam by the American Medical Technologists (AMT).